12 climbers dead in Mount Everest avalanche

-Prime Minister Lawrence Gonzi accused the Labour Party of playing a game of poker with people's lives through its reluctance to reveal its policies.
+Prime Minister Lawrence Gonzi says the PN is the "party of substance" while Labour is playing a game of poker with people's lives.

 During a short interview on the PN's radio 101, Gonzi said "In the near future we will turn to the people and ask it to weigh things up.
 On one side there is the Nationalist Party and its concrete actions and on the other hand Labour's secrecy.
 Labour is playing a game of poker by shirking its responsibilities.
 There is no substance in the Labour Party."